RoySegall/rethinkdb/modules/rethinkdb_websocket/README.md

 Enable the Message example module - `drush en message_example -y`

-Go to `admin/configuration/rethinkdb/replica_manage` and:

-1. `Create table replica` for the Message entity.
+Go to `admin/configuration/rethinkdb/replica_manage` and `Create table replica` for the Message entity.
-2. `Create replica table and clone entities`, the second option on the dropdown menu, for the Message type entity.

 Watch the magic beings
 ===